 Often I would head out for 4 hours and only cover 70km because the terrain is so steep in certain aspects.
 I think this was great for some unstructured strength training, as I needed to push 350w (and more) for 10 minutes at a time just to get up some of the climbs (admittedly, I don't have a power meter on my gravel bike, but I know the power was roughly that high).

 The major benefit was that I was still staying super fit on the bike, but not having that mental tax of structured workouts.

-Taking into account what you learned from gravel riding in 2020, will you be using more of these unstructured sessions in your training during 2021?
-And how will you split your time between gravel and TT?
+Taking into account what you learned from gravel riding, will you still be using more of these unstructured sessions in your training?

 For sure.
-There is a time and place for gravel riding, and often when I'm just heading out for an endurance ride, I will choose the gravel bike.
+There's a time and place for gravel riding, and often when I'm just heading out for an endurance ride, I will choose the gravel bike.